-44. The Number One Medical Priority in CUF Early control of severe hemorrhage is critical.
-In the past, extremity hemorrhage was the most frequent cause of preventable battlefield ceaths.
-Over 2500 deaths occurred in Vietnam scondary to hemorrhage from extremity wounds.
+45. The Number One Medical Priority in CUF Early control of severe hemorrhage is critical.
+In the past, extremity hemorrhage was the most frequent cause of preventable battlefield deaths.
+Over 2500 deaths occurred in Vietnam secondary to hemorrhage from extremity wounds.
 Injury to a major vessel can quickly lead to shock and death.
 Only life-threatening bleeding warrants intervention during Care Under Fire.
 The Number One Medical Priority in CUF Early control of severe hemorrhage is critical.
 In the past, extremity hemorrhage was the most frequent cause of preventable battlefield deaths.
 Over 2500 deaths occurred in Vietnam secondary to hemorrhage from extremity wounds.
 Injury to a major vessel can quickly lead to shock and death.
 Only life-threatening bleeding warrants intervention during Care Under Fire.
 If you can only do ONE thing for the casualty - stop him from bleeding to death.
 Do not treat minor bleeding during Care Under Fire.
-45. When is bleeding life- threatening?Image: Stress of the stress When is bleeding life-threatening?
+46. When is bleeding life-threatening?
 1. There is pulsing or steady bleeding from the wound.
+When is bleeding life-threatening?
+1. There is pulsing or steady bleeding from the wound.
 Read the text.
-46. When is bleeding life- threatening?
+47. When is bleeding life-threatening?
+2. Blood is pooling on the ground.
 When is bleeding life-threatening?
 2. Blood is pooling on the ground.
 Read the text.

-47. When is bleeding life-threatening?
-Image: Constraint of the state of t When is bleeding life-threatening?
+48. When is bleeding life-threatening?
 3. The overlying clothes are soaked with blood.
+When is bleeding life-threatening?
+3. The overlying clothes are soaked with blood.
 Read the text.
-48. When is bleeding life.threatening?
-Image: State of the st When is bleeding life-threatening?
+49. When is bleeding life-threatening?
 4. Bandages or makeshift bandages used to cover the wound are ineffective and steadily becoming soaked with blood.
+When is bleeding life-threatening?
+4. Bandages or makeshift bandages used to cover the wound are ineffective and steadily becoming soaked with blood.
 Read the text.
-49. When is bleeding life-threatening?
-Image: Constraint of the second sec When is bleeding life-threatening?
+50. When is bleeding life-threatening?
+5. There is a traumatic amputation of an arm or leg.
+When is bleeding life-threatening?
 5. There is a traumatic amputation of an arm or leg.
 Read the text.

-50. When is bleeding life- threatening?
+51. When is bleeding life-threatening?
+6. There was prior bleeding, and the patient is now in shock (unconscious, confused, pale).
 When is bleeding life-threatening?
 6. There was prior bleeding, and the patient is now in shock (unconscious, confused, pale).
 Read the text.
-51. Question 4.
-How long does it take to bleed to death from a complete femoral artery and vein disruption?
-4. Asswer: Casualties with such an injury can bleed to death in as little as 3 minutes Question How long does it take to bleed to death from a complete femoral artery and vein disruption?
+52. Question How long does it take to bleed to death from a complete femoral artery and vein disruption?
+Answer: Casualties with such an injury can bleed to death in as little as 3 minutes Question How long does it take to bleed to death from a complete femoral artery and vein disruption?
 Answer: Casualties with such an injury can bleed to death in as little as 3 minutes 10% of animals in lab studies died within 3 minutes without hemorrhage control measures.
-52. Femoral Artery Bleeding Femoral Artery Bleeding This is FEMORAL ARTERTY bleeding in a pig.
+53. Femoral Artery Bleeding Femoral Artery Bleeding This is FEMORAL ARTERTY bleeding in a pig.
 It does not take long to die from this.
 Click on the photo to play the video.